powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### Switch (Switch, Breaker, Disconnector, LoadBreakSwitch, ProtectedSwitch, GroundDisconnector)

-CGMES `Switches`, `Breakers`, `Disconnectors`, `LoadBreakSwitches`, `ProtectedSwitches` and `GroundDisconnectors` are all imported in the same manner.
-For convenience purposes, we will now use CGMES `Switch` as a say but keep in mind that this section is valid for all these CGMES classes.
+Switches, breakers, disconnectors, load break switches, protected switches and ground disconnectors are all imported in the same manner.
+For convenience purposes, we will now use `Switch` as a say but keep in mind that this section is valid for all these CGMES classes.

-If the CGMES `Switch` has its ends both inside the same voltage level, it is mapped to a PowSyBl [`Switch`](../../grid_model/network_subnetwork.md#breakerswitch) with attributes as described below:
+If the `Switch` has its ends both inside the same voltage level, it is mapped to a PowSyBl [`Switch`](../../grid_model/network_subnetwork.md#breakerswitch) with attributes as described below:
 - `SwitchKind` is defined depending on the CGMES class
   - If it is a CGMES `Breaker`, it is `BREAKER`
   - If it is a CGMES `Disconnector`, it is `DISCONNECTOR`